ZhengdaoZhang/my-study/english/README.md

 T: Thanks for the invite, Sarah.
 I appreciate it, but I'm not really into sci-fi.
 I hope you have a blast at the convention, though!
 S: No problem, Tom.
 Maybe next time you'll join us.
 T: Thanks!
 Have fun.
 I hope the convention is a success.

+### Dialogue 5: Getting into extreme sports

+B: Hey, Sophie.
+I heard you're into extreme sports.
+Is that true?
+S: Yes, i love them.
+I've been into rock climbing and rafting for a while now.
+B: That's amazing!
+I've always wanted to try rafting but I've never had the opportunity.
+S: Well, why don't you try it?
+I'm planning to go rafting this weekend.
+You're welcome to join!
+B: Really?
+That sounds great!
+I'd love to join you.
+S: Great!
+We'll have a lot of fun.
+I'll let you know all the details later.
+B: Thanks, Sophie.
+I'm looking forward to it!